andref/previsto/README.markdown

-# Previsto -- A Markdown preview app
+# Previsto: A Markdown preview app

 Instead of fiddling with your favorite text editor to make it preview [Markdown][1] files, use this app.
 Just